 Areas I help with

-• Problematic or abusive early life experiences
+• Difficult early life experiences

 • Family and relationship issues